xying21/docsite/docs/learn/ckbaccount.md

 import Link from "@docusaurus/Link";

-This guide introduces the concepts of CKB account, CKB capacity of an account, and how to create CKB accounts before the DApp development.
+This guide introduces the concepts of CKB account, CKB capacity of an account.

-The accounts can be created by using ckb-cli.
-DEV chain also provides two accounts from the genesis cells that were issued with a considerable amount of capacity.

-You can create new accounts when developing your DApps by using the method demonstrated in this guide.
+For more information about how to create CKB accounts, see <Link to={useBaseUrl('/docs/tutorials/createaccount')}>Create Accounts</Link>.

 ## CKB Account